GeneralFire/CircularBuffer/README.md

 # Circular Buffer

-## Minimal circular buffer implementation
+## Minimal thread safe circular buffer implementation

+## Output:

+Buffer values stands for thread number who wrote it.

 ## TO DO:
 - [ ] Fix constructor by reference;